Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageAccount.md

 ```

 ### -AllowBlobPublicAccess
-Allow or disallow public access to all blobs or containers in the storage account.
+Allow or disallow anonymous access to all blobs or containers in the storage account.

 ```yaml
 Type: System.Boolean